 The National Museum of Japanese History (国立歴史民俗博物館 Kokuritsu Rekishi Minzoku Hakubutsukan) is located in Sakura City, Chiba Prefecture.
 Also known as "Rekihaku", it was established in 1981 as a university research institute and opened to the public in 1983.
-The collections of the museum focus on the history, archaeology, and folk culture of Japan and hold some 200,000 artifacts.
+The collections of the museum focus on the history, archaeology, and folk culture of Japan and hold some 200,000 artefacts.

 The permanent exhibitions comprise six galleries divided into twenty-five topics.
 There are also several Special Exhibitions throughout the year (additional admission fee).

 - Gallery 1: currently closed for renovation (Japan's earliest history from Jomon)

 - Gallery 2: depicts the culture and the daily life from the Heian to the Azuchi-Momoyama periods (8th to 16th century CE) and covers court culture, the Kamakura shogunate, the Sengoku Period, the life of commoners in the 14th-16th centuries, and Japan's maritime history and first contacts with China and Western powers as well a the history of printing.

 - Gallery 3: covers the culture and the daily life from the early Edo Period, the growing trade within Japan and with foreign powers, the phenomenon of urbanisation, village life as well as maps of early modern Japan.

 - Gallery 4: folk cultures, focusing on folklore, spiritual activities and superstitions, celebrations and ceremonies, as well as the tools and skills people needed for living, houses as places of events and the activities of merchants, artisans, fishers, and farmers.